Talk to Your Teen About Tanning Beds’ Cancer Risks

-One study showed that as many at 35 to 40 percent of white adolescents have started getting indoor tans.
+One study showed that as many as 35 to 40 percents of white adolescents have started getting indoor tans.

 Many people feel that the light from a tanning bed isn’t as harmful as the sun, but while it may seem to be easier to control, it is still a risk.
 A 2012 study showed that indoor tanning increased the risk of melanoma by 20 percent, but that doubled if the tanning started earlier than age 35, and many kids start tanning by 13 and 14 years old.